tkwa/legion/language/kwa_project/docs/Regent Documentation.md

 ## Dynamic region creation

+No change needed because types are already parametrized over regions.

 ## Arbitrary partition indexing

 ## Field-specific privileges

+`r` in the $$\Phi$$ definition now means either a region or a field of a region.

 ## Region relations -> field spaces

 See [[Regent Extensions]].

+# Proving soundness

+We will partially extend the proofs of soundness provided in oopsla2013 and dpl2016 to this extended type system...

 [dpl2016]: https://legion.stanford.edu/pdfs/dpl2016.pdf